mathischeap/mifem/tools/PETScLinearAlgebra/README.md

-We use PETSc library to deal with algebraic parts.
+FUTURE: We use petsc & petsc4py to handle algebraic parts.

-This is an alternative of the miLinearAlgebra tool.
+This is supposed to be a much faster alternative of the miLinearAlgebra tool.